 The One Seattle Comprehensive Plan Update proposal and alternatives address where residential and commercial development will happen within the city limits.
 Based on the results of the citywide review of tree canopy cover, development projects on parcels in the Neighborhood Residential or Multifamily management units are likely to result in more loss of tree canopy, compared to development on parcels in other management units (see Section 3.3.1).
 This is particularly true of parcels with lower-density residential designations, where existing canopy cover is higher than elsewhere (Exhibit 3.3-1).
-As such, strategies that convert parcels with lower-density residential designations to higher-density designations could result in localized reductions in reduce the total amount of tree canopy cover in the city.
+As such, strategies that convert parcels with lower-density residential designations could reduce the total amount of tree canopy cover in the city.
+As discussed above, however, a substantial portion of development-related reductions in canopy cover would be reversed over time as replacement trees grow, and the potential for any such reductions would be limited by regulations that protect existing trees and require replacement of trees that are removed from private parcels.
+For this analysis, it is assumed that the potential for reductions in tree canopy cover would be affected by the amount of area available for conversion to higher-density uses and the amount of area redeveloped for housing.